Dealing with Old Man Winter

-The District will not clean the end of private driveways unless it is determined that District equipment, during its normal operations, has filled the driveway to a level which exceeds 31 cm.
+The District will not clean the end of private driveways unless it is determined that District equipment, during its normal operations, has filled the driveway to a level which precludes hand shoveling.
 This consideration is based on the District’s operational requirements and available resources.

 Unfortunately, due to heavier snowfalls, snow may accumulate above our snow plough gating equipment spilling over into wider driveways.
 Thus, due to the mechanical limits of our equipment, the District will not be responsible for removing any windrows created on extra wide or double driveways.
 District staff do their best to reduce windrows, however in some instances, is unavoidable.

 District of Mackenzie Public Works greatly appreciates your support and understanding during all road maintenance and snow removal activities.
 We are aware that during operations we may slow or interrupt traffic.
 For your safety and ours, please be mindful and patient when equipment is on the road and only pass when it is safe to do so.
 If you have any questions or concerns about road safety around District of Mackenzie equipment, please contact Public Works at 250-997-3761.

 The District of Mackenzie is responding to the concerns of our residents regarding the road and walkway conditions.
 Concerns will be addressed in the order based on the areas of high priority that were previously established by our Operations Department and as resources permit.